 Excluding the \$8.9 million non-cash compensation charge in the first three quarters of 1996, total income from operations increased as a percentage of net sales to 2.2% in the first three quarters of 1996 from 2.0% in the first three quarters of 1995.
 Income from operations in the United States increased as a percentage of net sales to 2.7% in the first three quarters of 1996 from 2.6% in the first three quarters of 1995.
 Income from operations in Europe decreased as a percentage of net sales to 0.5% in the first three quarters of 1996 from 0.7% in the first three quarters of 1995.
-This decrease was offset by an increase in income from operations as a percentage of net sales for geographic regions outside the United States and Europe to 2.0% in the first three quarters of 1996 from 0.7% in the first three quarters of 1995 included the negative impact of an inventory valuation loss of \$3.8 million related to the decline in value of the Mexican peso and the associated impact on the Mexican economy.
+This decrease was offset by an increase in income from operations as a percentage of net sales for geographic regions outside the United States and Europe to 2.0% in the first three quarters of 1995.
+The first three quarters of 1995 from 0.7% in the first three quarters of 1995.